Colorado family trapped in Afghanistan safely escapes country

 CLICK HERE TO GET THE FOX NEWS APP

-The worried father had traveled with his family to the country in June, but returned before everyone else so he could return to work, Allen said.
+The worried father had traveled with his family to the country in June, but returned before everyone else so he could resume work, Allen said.

 "He's kind of rattled," Allen said of the woman's husband.
-"He's doing okay, he's not as worried about his wife and kids as he was a day or so ago."
+"He's doing OK, he's not as worried about his wife and kids as he was a day or so ago."

 Fox News' Michael Hollan contributed to this report.